OpenBMB/MiniCPM/README-en.md

 <p id="llamaformat"></p>

 ##### MiniCPM-2B (Llama Format)
-We have converted the model weights of MiniCPM into a format that can be directly called by Llama code, for everyone to try:
+To facilitate ease of use, we have converted the model weights of MiniCPM to adapt to the structure of the LLaMA model:
 ```python
 import torch
 from transformers import LlamaTokenizerFast, LlamaForCausalLM